Beastea3/bas-doc-site/docs/passport/interface.md

 # BNB Passport Interface

-通过BNB passport contract interface 其他合约可以方便的验证用户的数据，并基于此构建诸如pancake v4 hook, RAW, token allocation等应用
+Through the BNB passport contract interface, other contracts can easily verify user data and build applications such as pancake v4 hook, RWA, token allocation, etc.

 ## Interface